jessicacousins/salon_website_layout/README_NEW.md

 # Salon Website

-Responsive web application built with React and Vite, designed to showcase a salon's services, team, and booking options.
+Responsive web application built with Vite - React.
+Designed to showcase a salon's services, team, and booking options.

 ## Features